-Step Action 1 Optimize the MegaRAID SCSI 320-0 controller options for your system.
-See Chapter 6 for additional information.
-2 Perform a low-level format the SCSI drives that will be included in the array and the drives to be used for hot spares.
-3 Press <ctrl><m> to run the BIOS Configuration Utility.</m></ctrl> 4 Customize the RAID array and define and configure one or more logical drives by selecting Easy Configuration or New Configuration.
-5 Create and configure one or more system drives (logical drives) by selecting the RAID level, cache policy, read policy, and write policy.
-6 Save the configuration.
-7 Initialize the system drives.
+- Optimize the MegaRAID SCSI 320-1 controller options for your system. - See Chapter 6 for additional information. - 2.
+Perform a low-level format on the SCSI drives that will be included in the array and the drives to be used for hot spares. - 3.
+Press <Ctrl><M> to run the MegaRAID Manager. - Define and configure one or more logical drives by selecting Easy Configuration in MegaRAID Manager or New Configuration to customize the RAID array. - 5.
+Create and configure one or more system drives (logical drives) by selecting the RAID level, cache policy, read policy, and write policy. - 6.
+Save the configuration. - 7.
+Initialize the system drives.

 After initialization, you can install the operating system.